Champions Day: City of Champions banquet

-The (now defunct) Detroit Times planned a "testimonial" dinner for all the city's Champions to be held that first Champions day.
+The Detroit Times planned a "testimonial" dinner for all the city's Champions to be held that first Champions day.
 They began selling tickets as early as April 6.
 A ticket for the dinner cost $3.
 Ads for the dinner indicated that "The banquet will honor all of Detroit's champions, including the Detroit Tigers, Red Wings, Olympics, Joe Louis, Detroit Lions and a score of individual titleholders."

 The party was held at the Detroit Masonic Temple.
 Over 600 fans attended the paid event.
 Manila "Bud" Shaver, sports editor of the Detroit Times, emceed the event.
 The celebration was broadcast on the radio station WXYZ-AM in Detroit.
 Many of the athletes from the team sports gave speeches at the event, however Joe Louis did not speak.
 Governor Fitzgerald also spoke at the banquet.

 The major three sports teams were well represented at the party.
 The baseball season had just started and the Tigers were in the middle of a home series with April 18 an off day so many of the Tigers were able to appear.
 Also attending were a large number of Red Wings who were still in town having just completed their championship drive.
 Finally, despite the festivities falling in the middle of off season for football, a number of Lions traveled hundreds, even thousands, of miles to attend the Banquet.

 Also attending the dinner were Joseph Carr, president of the NFL and Frank Calder, president of the NHL, Councilmen and the Mayor of Detroit.